 Disordered Passions

-With a well-ordered soul, one’s intellect directs their will, which virtuously directs their passions to do God’s will—no matter what trial, temptation, feeling, or emotion one may face.
+With a well-ordered soul, one’s intellect directs their will, which virtuously guides their passions to do God’s will—no matter the trial, temptation, feeling, or emotion they may face.

 Visual Resource